po1sigala/live/02-Lesson-Plans/Part-Time/06-Week_Server-Side-APIs-dev/02-day/README.md

 * Open up `15-Ins_Deconstruct_Parameters/index.html` in the browser to the console.

-  * 🔑 Sometimes we need to filter the response for specific information.
+  * 🔑 Sometimes we need make a specific request to be sure we receive only the information we want.

-  * 🔑 We are able to filter the response by using multiple parameters.
+  * 🔑 We are able to change our requests by chaining parameters onto our `endpoints`.

-  * 🔑 We can find these parameters in the API's documentation.
+  * 🔑 We can find these parameters in the APIs documentation.

-* Open `15-Ins_Deconstruct_Parameters/assets/script/js` in your ide and demonstrate the following:
+* Open `15-Ins_Deconstruct_Parameters/assets/script/js` in your IDE and demonstrate the following:

   * 🔑 We attached multiple parameters after `?` in the URL.